gtrafimenkov/rust-ggstd/README.md

 # Partial implementation of Go standard library in Rust

-Go language has a very good [standard library](https://pkg.go.dev/std): extensive and well tested.
+Go language has a very good [standard library](https://pkg.go.dev/std): simple, extensive and well tested.
 It would be great to have something like that in Rust.

 ## Partially implemented modules